Cache Valley Utah

 View more

-This theatre was built in 1913 by the Thatchers, a locally prominent family who loved plays and operas.
-A wing was added in 2001, and the building was beautifully refurbished.
-A ghost that is partial to Shakespeare is said to haunt the theatre.
-Actors who have worked here claim that…
+This historic theater was built in 1913 by the Thatchers, a prominent family who loved plays and operas.
+A wing was added onto the theatre in 2001 and the building was beautifully refurbished.
+The theatre is home to a summer repertory season and other performances during the year.
+The beautiful building…

 View more